 “The problem is not in a person’s disability, the problem more so exists in the society’s perspective towards it”

-A certain community that has been absolutely invisible in policy and practice is the Persons with Disabilities, for whom our default response is that of sympathy but even today not of providing equal opportunities.
-Let me try to press on the gravity of the void that exists – There are more than a billion persons with disabilities across the world so literally, 1 out of every 7 people suffers from a disability of some sorts, India being a country that I come from has assistance access of sheer 15% with more than 90% of persons with disabilities belonging to low-income households thereby making the case for support all the more dire.
+A certain community that has been absolutely invisible in policy and practice is the Persons with Disabilities.
+Our default response is that of sympathy but even today, not of providing equal opportunities.
+Let me try to press on the gravity of the void that exists.
+There are more than a billion persons with disabilities across the world.
+Literally, 1 out of every 7 people suffers from a disability of some sorts.
+India has assistance access of sheer 15%, with more than 90% of persons with disabilities belonging to low-income households.
+This makes the case for support all the more dire.

 Let me state the obvious while drawing the conclusion that Diversity & Inclusion is more of a responsibility than a choice now.
 For centuries, the world has deprived certain communities for quality support or equal opportunities or sometimes both.
 Let us all pledge to provide for an inclusive world not for mere optics but as a genuine endeavour as it certainly promises a better version of the world for all of us.